ConceptResearch/CARLA/carla_workshop/carla_2022.md

 [comment]: <> (We will use the following EasyChair instance to collect and review the submissions: https://easychair.org/conferences/?conf=carla2021)

 Depending on the number and quality of the received submissions, selected contributions may be published after the workshop.
-More information on this will follow.
+For planning reasons, please indicate whether you are interested in a publication in the form of conference proceedings.

+## Program Committee:

+### Local Organizers:
+[**Mingya Liu**](https://www.angl.hu-berlin.de/department/staff-faculty/professors/liu) & [**Stephanie Rotter**](https://stephanierotter.github.io/), Department of English and American Studies, Humboldt University of Berlin

-## Organizers:
+### External Organizers:
 **Caitlyn Antal**, Department of Psychology, McGill University
 **Viviana Haase**, Institute for Philosophy II, Ruhr University Bochum
 **Nicolás Araneda Hinrichs**, Institute for Applied Linguistics and Translatology, University Leipzig & Laboratory for Psycholinguistics, University Concepción
-[**Mingya Liu**](https://www.angl.hu-berlin.de/department/staff-faculty/professors/liu), Department of English and American Studies, Humboldt University of Berlin
 [**Stefan Schneider**](http://www.sschneider.de%20/), Faculty of Computer Science, Otto von Guericke University Magdeburg
 [**Corina Strößner**](https://www.corinastroessner.com/), Emmy Noether Group “From perception to belief and back again”, Ruhr University Bochum
-[**Stephanie Rotter**](https://stephanierotter.github.io/), Department of English and American Studies, Humboldt University of Berlin
-**Paola Vernillo**, Università degli Studi di Firenze, University of Florence
+**Paola Vernillo**, Department of Literature and Philosophy, University of Florence